 Following the toppling of the absolute monarch in 1990, the redrawn constitution recognized, for the first time in the entire history of the country, the multi-ethnic and multi-lingual population.

 The constitution also showed respect for democratic values.
 That finally ushered in a new found freedom in the non-high caste Hindu population of the country.
 Little by little, emboldened and protected by the constitution, they began the process of reclaiming what they had been forced to suppress and/or deny.
 They asserted and expressed aspects of their identities — their language, their religions, their culture etc. — for example.

 In Trident and Thunderbolt: Cultural Dynamics in Nepalese Politics, Dr. Harka Bahadur Gurung reports a number of revealing changes to the demographics of the country between 1991 and 2001.

 Number of dialects/language reported, for example, jumped from 31 to 106!
-The increase in population declaring a language other than Nepali as mother tongue was also considerably more than Nepali, which of course is probably not explainable by just an increase in the population speaking those languages.
+The increase in population declaring a language other than Nepali as mother tongue was also considerably more than Nepali, which of course is probably not explainable by just a relative increase in the population speaking those languages.
 Many probably felt comfortable reporting their mother tongue.
 Gurung notes,

 “Those with Tibeto-Burman mother tongues [such as Serke, my mother tongue,] increased by one-third compared to only 21.6 per cent for those with Indo-Aryan mother tongues […].
 The increase of those speaking Nepali as a mother tongue was only 18.8 per cent.”